LASRIDOR/Labyrinth-Solver-Data-Structure-Course-Project-/README.md

 • If the current box we downloaded has neighbors we have not yet visited then:
 A. A random neighbor of the slot we have not yet visited was chosen.
-B. We will lower the wall between the selected neighbor and the current slot. third.
-We will return the current box to the stack.
+B. We will lower the wall between the selected neighbor and the current slot.
+C. We will return the current box to the stack.
 D. We also put the random neighbor selected in the stack.
 • We will continue in the main loop.

-In fact, this algorithm will visit a maze like a snake crawling until it reaches a dead end) which is a slot without neighbors we have not yet visited, (then the snake goes back until it finds a slot that still has neighbors in it
-She did not visit and continues forward again.
+In fact, this algorithm will visit a maze like a snake crawling until it reaches a dead end (which is a slot without neighbors we have not yet visited), and then the snake goes back until it finds a slot that still has neighbors it has not visited and continues forward again.

-Try running the algorithm on the next initial maze that contains all the initial walls to figure out how The algorithm works.
+Try running the algorithm on the next initial maze that contains all the initial walls to understand how the algorithm works.